mobizt/FirebaseClient/FAQ.md

 Some network problem can be the cause, see [Q1: Why I get an error `"TCP connection failed"`?](#q1-why-i-get-an-error-tcp-connection-failed).

 When more than one `SSE mode (HTTP Streaming)`task was add to the queue.
 You cannot run more than one stream per async client.
+Please see [Q26: How can I run more than one Reaktime Database Stream with the same async client?](#q26-how-can-i-run-more-than-one-reaktime-database-stream-with-the-same-async-client).

 When no more memory to be allocated for new task.
 You have to reduce the memory usage.